 AM has created a new class of rigid and elastomeric polymers and metals that offer high strength, resiliency, and low weight, and can be used for a variety of applications in various industries.
 Engineers can also use the same polymers they would use for final production in order to prototype their products, giving them a true measure of the efficacy of the product and its function throughout the prototyping process.

-Benefits of Additive Manufacturing over other Rapid Prototyping techniques
+Benefits of Additive Manufacturing Over Conventional Prototyping Techniques

 Accelerated Product Development